Youssef-Lamadi/DepreX-Predicting-Depression-Risk-Factors-Using-ML/README.md

 # DepreX-Predicting-Depression-Risk-Factors-Using-ML

-A machine learning project to predict depression risk scores and key contributing factors.
-Users can input personal data through a simple web app to receive a risk assessment, while visualizations reveal the main factors influencing depression predictions.
+This project leverages machine learning to assess the likelihood of individuals experiencing depression by analyzing various factors such as lifestyle habits, academic or work pressures, and mental health history.
+The final model predicts a depression risk score and identifies the primary factors contributing to that risk.
+The project includes a simple web application for user data input and risk assessment, as well as visualizations that highlight key factors influencing depression predictions.